 The SCRA Community Mini-Grants Program was designed by the Community Psychology Practice Council in 2010.
 With the support of the Executive Committee, the grant program began awarding funds in the summer of 2011.

 The purpose of this program is to support and help catalyze small scale, time-sensitive community interventions, whether action or research-based, which are consistent with the SCRA vision, mission, principles and goals.
 The grant program is intended to encourage meaningful work that SCRA members (and their community partners) are doing in their communities around the world.
 It is a fast decision-cycle mini-grant program aimed at supporting community-based interventions that are time sensitive.

-In 2014, a total of 15 grants will be awarded.
+This year, a total of 13 grants will be awarded.
 Applicants can request up to $1,200 for their project.
-All grants will be accepted and awarded on a rolling-basis during three distinct periods: (1) March 1st-June 30th, (2) July 1st-September 30,and (3) October 1st -November 1st.
+All grants will be accepted and awarded on a rolling-basis during two distinct periods: (1) March 15th-June 30th, (2) July 1st- -November 1st.

 Grant Program Coordinator: Jasmine Douglas

 Grantee/Finance Coordinator: Kyrah Brown